-"SLFRS 16, 'Leases' supersedes LKAS 17 'Leases' and the related interpretations.
-Under SLFRS 16, a lease is a contract (or part of a contract) that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+The accounting by lessors will not significantly change.
+Some differences may arise as a result of the new guidance on the definition of a lease.
+Under SLFRS 16, a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.